How to Choose the Best Antarctica Cruise & What You Can Expect

 The South Shetland Islands

-After a full day and a half at sea, we finally closed in on land and heard the announcement that the South Shetland Islands would be coming into view within the next few minutes.
+After a full day and a half at sea on the best Antarctica cruise, we finally closed in on land and heard the announcement that the South Shetland Islands would be coming into view within the next few minutes.
 The South Shetland Islands are a small chain of 11 islands located around 65 miles from the Antarctic Peninsula.
-This is a popular stop for almost all expedition cruises and our ship would be stopping at three of the various islands, Barrientos Island, Deception Island, and Elephant Point.
+This is a popular stop for almost all expedition cruises and our ship would be stopping at three of the various islands: Barrientos Island, Deception Island, and Elephant Point.

 What Can You See in the South Shetland Islands?

 There is plenty of wildlife to see in the South Shetland Islands.
-Teaming with wildlife like penguins, seals, and birds, this is one of the best places in summer to spot leopard, Weddell, and elephant seals, as well as several species of penguins too.
-Of the 17 penguin species in the world, 8 can be found between South America and Antarctica.
+Teeming with wildlife like penguins, seals, and birds, this is one of the best places in summer to spot leopard, Weddell, and elephant seals, as well as several species of penguins.
+Of the 17 penguin species in the world, 8 can be found between South America and Antarctica!

 Barrientos Island

-Chinstrap penguins, which are the most abundant penguins in Antarctica, were also seen in great numbers.
-Easy to identify with the black strap that goes under their chins, these penguins were often seen sliding on their bellies on the snow instead of walking.
+I also sawa Chinstrap penguins, which are the most abundant penguins in Antarctica, in great numbers.
+Easy to identify with the black strap that goes under their chins, these penguins were sliding on their bellies on the snow instead of walking.
 Similar to Gentoo penguins, Chinstrap chicks take about 37 days to hatch.
 However, they are a bit smaller in size, growing to a height of 28 inches and weighing between 7 to 11 pounds.

 Elephant Point